Updated: Jan 30

 Semen analysis is the most common male fertility test that is performed.
 This requires a sample of semen which is sent to the lab for analysis.

 You will provide a fresh sample of semen directly into a sterile container, after masturbation.
 It is important to follow the instructions that have been given.
-Some labs require a number of days of abstinence from masturbation and sex before the sample should be provided.
+Some labs require abstinence from masturbation and sex before the sample should be provided.

 Usually the sample needs to be taken to the lab as soon as possible; ideally within one hour.